Batmanian/KeithDunstan/src/posts/my-life-with-the-demon/1-the-early-demon.md

 tags:
   - Wine
   - Geelong Grammar School
-  - The Dean of Melbourne, Rev. Dr H. B. Macartney
+  - The Dean of Melbourne - Rev. Dr H. B. Macartney
   - E. Tennyson Smith
   - Samuel Mauger
   - William Dunstan VC
   - Cyril H. Denny
-  - Sir Keith and Lady Murdoch
+  - Sir Keith Murdoch
-  - William Dunstan VC
+  - Lady Elisabeth Murdoch
 ---

 Oh dear, when was the first occasion I was struck down by the demon drink?
 It could have been when I was a server, an altar boy at Geelong Grammar School.
 Actually I loved being an altar boy.
 There was the business of dress ups, the bright red cassock, the white surplice, and a certain feeling of power standing there with the priest by the altar.